denismakogon/ffmpeg-debian/README.md

 In this repo you'll find the following images:

  - base (something that you don't need but used across all other images)
- - build-stage (ffmpeg compiled from source with all plugins available, you don't need that as well)
+ - <ffmpeg-version>-build (ffmpeg compiled from source with all plugins available, you don't need that as well)
- - golang (golang + ffmpeg build environment)
+ - <ffmpeg-version>-golang-<golang-version> (golang + ffmpeg build environment)
- - runtime (ffmpeg runtime for golang compiled application)
+ - <ffmpeg-version>-runtime (ffmpeg runtime for golang compiled application)
+ - <ffmpeg-version>-openjdk-<jdk-version> (ffmpeg runtime for openjdk compiled application)
  - test (test image with one of the Go Media Framework applications complied and executed as the verification that all images work fine)

 ## How to build a GMF application?